 None.

 Salah is an instructive case for athletic patients with curly or Afro-textured hair: the same coverage can typically be achieved with fewer grafts than for a straight-haired patient, making early-stage transplants efficient.
-The bigger lesson, though, is one of timing — patients who address Norwood II–III recession early, with surgery plus medical maintenance, rarely need a second large procedure later.
+The bigger lesson is one of timing: patients who address Norwood II–III recession early, with surgery plus medical maintenance, rarely need a second large procedure later.

 Observable record: Liverpool.com reported in July 2024 that Salah "appears to confirm" a hair transplant after a Liverpool FC video showed him with a buzz cut and visible donor-area shedding.
 By December 2024 the area had visibly regrown.
 Salah himself has not publicly confirmed the procedure on the record, though fan discussion has been widespread.

-Technique read: Speculative — but the buzz-cut + donor-shedding pattern is consistent with FUE within the prior 8–12 weeks of the July 2024 footage.
+Technique read: Speculative.
+The buzz-cut + donor-shedding pattern is consistent with FUE within the prior 8–12 weeks of the July 2024 footage.
 No mainstream-press primary confirmation from BBC, Sky Sports, or The Athletic.

 If it were our case: If FUE: speculatively 1,500–2,500 grafts targeting hairline density and temple closure.
 Conservative case for a player in his early 30s.